 I filed an I-140 under EB-1B with premium processing together with an I-485.
-I got I-140 approved in 3 business days, fingerprint done in 3 weeks, and received a combo card within a month.
+I received I-140 approval in 3 business days, completed my fingerprints in 3 weeks, and received a combination card within a month.
 How long will it take for the I-485 to be approved?
-I am applying for an NIH career development award and July 1st is the start date.
-Thank you.
+I am applying for an NIH career development award, with a start date of July 1st.

 Answers